 As a student with a disability you have certain rights and responsibilities when it comes to ensuring equal access at a postsecondary institution.
 The U.S. Department of Education’s Office of Civil Rights has put together a pamphlet outlining the rights and responsibilities of students with disabilities.
 You can find this document online or order a free copy at the following link: Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.

-SSD has put together a document regarding rights and responsibilities that are specific to students using accommodations at UT.
-Students who register with SSD are asked to review and acknowledge their understanding of these rights and responsibilities in order to facilitate the process of receiving and using accommodations at UT.
+D&A has put together a document regarding rights and responsibilities that are specific to students using accommodations at UT.
+Students who register with D&A are asked to review and acknowledge their understanding of these rights and responsibilities in order to facilitate the process of receiving and using accommodations at UT.
 Students with disabilities who know their rights and responsibilities are much better equipped to succeed as students seeking a higher education degree.

 - It is your right to have your disability kept confidential as the law allows.
-SSD will not share information regarding your disability with any faculty, staff, parent, or other entities unless you have completed a Release of Information and given permission to do so or there is an explicit need to know.
+D&A will not share information regarding your disability with any faculty, staff, parent, or other entities unless you have completed a Release of Information and given permission to do so or there is an explicit need to know.

 For more information, see Rights and Responsibilities of Students and Faculty